Data Protection Centre/Microsoft 365/Microsoft 365 Retention Policy and Retention Label: A Complete Guide

 Retention policies and labels provided by Microsoft are necessary for proactive regulatory compliance, to reduce the risk of litigation or security breaches, and to ensure that users work with only current and relevant content.
 Nevertheless, they are not designed for the purpose of backup and restore, and therefore, have serious limitations as a backup solution.
 Third-party cloud backup applications like SysCloud are better options to back up your Microsoft 365 data.

-SysCloud Backup for Microsoft 365 provides automated, secure cloud backup for all your Microsoft 365 apps - Exchange Online, OneDrive, People, SharePoint, Teams, OneNote, Planner, Stream, Whiteboard, Public Folders, and Archived Mailboxes.
+SysCloud Backup for Microsoft 365 provides automated, secure cloud backup for all your Microsoft 365 apps.
 With SysCloud, administrators can easily recover from accidental deletions or ransomware attacks and identify compliance gaps in the backup archives.

 Get actionable SaaS administration insights